hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

 `helm repo add stable https://kubernetes-charts.storage.googleapis.com`{{execute}}

-Using Helm, install the SonarQube Helm chart with a few custom values.
+Install the SonarQube Helm chart with a few custom values.

-`helm install sonar stable/sonarqube --namespace sonarqube --values sonarqube-values.yaml`{{execute}}
+`helm install sonar stable/sonarqube \
+  --version 4.0.1 \
+  --namespace sonarqube \
+  --values sonarqube-values.yaml`{{execute}}

 This chart bootstraps a SonarQube instance along with a PostgreSQL database.
 SonarQube also loads several plugins defined in the Helm chart configuration.
 To get a status of the deployment availability run this inspection.